Towards Reliable Generation of Executable Workflows by Foundation Models: Detection and Repair of Workflow Defects

 To ensure the effectiveness of \correctionmodule{}'s prompts, a series of prompt engineering investigations is conducted.
 At each step, the improvement of \correctionmodule{}'s repair performance is validated against a set of ten defective \workflow{}s.
-First, tailored towards each specific defect type definition, a prompt is carefully crafted to repair the defect instances of that particular category based on the feedback from the static analyzer report.
-For each target defect type, specific additional instructions are appended as context information to the prompt.
+First, a prompt is carefully crafted for each specific defect type, tailored to repair instances of that defect category based on feedback from the static analyzer report.
+For each target defect type, specific additional instructions are appended to the prompt as context information.
 For instance, when repairing an \baddsl, the \dsl grammar is provided as a TypeScript type definition.
 For correcting \badoutput, the specific user instruction for formatting the outputs field is provided.
-For correcting \hallucinatedskills and \badparameter, a list of available skills in the execution environment is appended to the prompt instructions.
+To correct \hallucinatedskills and \badparameter, a list of available skills in the execution environment is appended to the prompt.
 At the second step, spell and grammar checkers are used to improve clarity and minimize any content ambiguities~\cite{kamath2024scope}.
 Next, few-shot prompting and in-context learning are applied to guide the \fm{}'s inference process~\citep{brown2020language}.
-Finally, \openai{}'s~\cite{openai2024prompt} and \an{}'s~\cite{anthropic2024prompt} prompting guides are consulted for refactoring the prompts such that their efficacy is maximized.
+Finally, \openai{}'s~\cite{openai2024prompt} and \an{}'s~\cite{anthropic2024prompt} prompting guides are consulted to refine the prompts such that their efficacy is maximized.
 The full prompts used by \correctionmodule are available in the replication package.